 Abusive relationships can move through a cycle of violence that includes periods of tension and calm.
-This can make it difficult for women to leave a physically abusive relationship.
+This can make it difficult to leave a physically abusive relationship.

 Learn more about the other types of abuse.

 What to do if you are experiencing physical abuse

 If you are in an abusive relationship or need to talk to someone, you can find help now.